Carlos Zambrano: Leones de Yucatán (2018)

-In July 2018, Zambrano came out of retirement to pitch for the Leones de Yucatán of the Mexican League.
+On July 5, 2018, Zambrano came out of retirement to pitch for the Leones de Yucatán of the Mexican League.
 He made 7 starts, going 2–1 with a 5.18 ERA, before he was released on August 14, 2018.

 Chicago Dogs

 On April 16, 2019, Zambrano signed with the Chicago Dogs of the American Association of Independent Professional Baseball.

-He ended up going 4–1 with a 5.16 ERA.
+In 35 games (5 starts) 61 innings he struggled going 4-1 with a 5.16 ERA with 51 strikeouts.

 Zambrano again announced his retirement on January 17, 2020.

 Pitching style

 Zambrano had six pitches.
 His most-used pitch was a heavy sinker at 88–92 mph designed to get ground balls.
 His next-most used pitch was a cutter (88–91), followed by a splitter (80–85).
 He also threw a four-seam fastball (90–91), slider (79–82), and curveball (high 60s–low 70s).
 The only major variation in his approach to right-handers and left-handers was that he threw the splitter much more to lefties.
 That pitch was a favorite with two strikes against lefties, while he threw the cutter most often in those counts against righties.

 The combative Zambrano was known for being highly emotive on the mound, often antagonizing opponents and teammates alike.
-He behaved especially poorly when he did not pitch well, often blaming others.
 He incurred lengthy team suspensions in June 2010 and August 2011 after unleashing tirades in the wake of bad pitching performances.
 In another incident, he was suspended six games and fined $3,000 by Major League Baseball for arguing with umpire Mark Carlson and firing a ball into the outfield.
 In other instances, he quarreled—and physically fought—with teammates for what Zambrano considered their poor effort or performance.